PanagiotisChaviaropoulos/Google-data-analytics-case-study/README.md

 ## Share
 After I queried the abovementioned I used Tableau to visualize most of them.
 First the results of the minimum, maximum and average ride_length are shown in the table below.

  ![min_max_avg](https://github.com/user-attachments/assets/fa57c5d8-6dd2-4a25-a8a4-0e89f30a7379)

 We notice that members tend to use the bikes for a shorter amount of time than casuals do.

  ![Rides_for_each_bike_type](https://github.com/user-attachments/assets/bd4f203f-eac8-4609-810d-7645c5a5d40c)

 It is clear that the most popular bike is the classic bike and that members tend to do more trips than casuals.
 Another observation is that membeers do not use docked bikes at all.

 ![number_of_trips_per_day](https://github.com/user-attachments/assets/5b31e983-b6a6-4968-96ab-e763daad42db)

 We see that casuals use the bikes more during the weekends for leisure, while members tend to use the bikes more during weekdays to commute to work.

 ![no_of_trips_per_hour](https://github.com/user-attachments/assets/62710fe7-8a41-4365-ba84-403f734371b9)

 From the graph it is clear that members during the day use the bikes most at 8 in the morning and again at 6 in the afternoon to go to work and back home.
 Casual riders on the other hand start using the bikes more during noon and reach the highest level during the afternoon.
 This implies again on touristic and leisure activities.

 ![avg_ride_length_per_day](https://github.com/user-attachments/assets/1a6f5a05-edfc-40ed-95ce-6eafeb6f532f)

 We notice in this graph that casual riders use the bikes longer than members on average and especially during weekends.
 Moreover combining this graph with the previous we reach to a conclusion that casual riders ride longer than members, however members ride more frequently.

 ## Act
+After determining the differences between casual riders and members we can develop marketing strategies to target casual riders and convert them to members.
+1. As we noticed casual riders use the bikes more during the weekends, thus the company can provide weekend passes for members only.
+2. Another observation is that casual riders ride significantly longer than members.
+Offering discounts for longer rides as a membership bonus may be a good way to convert them to members.
+3. Since the afternoon is the most popular time to ride for casuals, and the classic bike is the most popular out of the three, the company can combine those two and create offers for classic bikes during the afternoon for members only.